Who we work with

 - an education worker

 - a restorative worker who works with victims

 - a reparation worker who leads different activities in the community to help young people repair harm caused by doing something positive for the community

 - a community involvement worker who supports and co-ordinates all our community volunteers

 The YOS has 2 team leaders who are also trained in social work and probation work.

 We are committed to working with all young people, their parents and carers and victims without discrimination through race, gender, sexual orientation or disability.

-If you are a parent or carer, your YOT contact is usually voluntary.
+If you are a parent or carer, your YOS contact is usually voluntary.
 If a Parenting Order has been made or if you are to attend a Referral Order panel meeting, it is compulsory.

 Taunton YOT – Somerset County Council, B1East, County Hall, Taunton, TA1 4DY